 What is science?

-The central question that philosophers of science ask is: what is science?
-This question may seem easy to answer at first glance.
-Sciences are physics, chemistry, biology, ... and not music, art and religion.
-This is of course true, but it just pushes back the question: what distinguishes those scientific domains and activities from non-scientific domains and activities.
-What characteristics do the sciences share with each other and not with non-scientific domains.
+The central question that philosophers of science ask is: What is science?
+This question may seem easy to answer at a first glance.
+The sciences are physics, chemistry, biology, etc., and not music, art and religion.
+This, of course, is true, but it also again raises the very same question: What distinguishes those scientific domains and activities from non-scientific domains and activities?
+What characteristics do the sciences share with each other and not with non-scientific domains?
 What, in other words, makes science science?
-(Okasha 2002).
+(Okasha, 2002).

 This question, too, may seem easy to answer.
 Sciences attempt to explain certain aspects of reality based on observations.
-That is certainly not a bad answer.
-But it is not entirely satisfactory.
-Astrology (horoscopes) also attempts to explain aspects of reality based on observations, as does religion.
-So, what is it that demarcates sciences as science?
-What is it that distinguishes sciences from so-called pseudosciences?
-The latter are theories and practices that may appear scientific but are not (such as astrology, creationism, and certain forms of alternative healthcare).
-Finally, we must also ask what characteristics make sciences reliable and – in any case – more reliable than pseudoscience.
-These are the questions we work toward in this book.
+But whilst that is certainly not a bad answer, it is also not entirely satisfactory.
+Astrology (horoscopes), too, seeks to interpret aspects of reality based on observations, as does religion.
+So, what is it that differentiates sciences as science?
+What is it that distinguishes sciences from so-called pseudoscience?
+The latter entails theories and practices that may appear scientific but are not (such as astrology, creationism, and certain forms of alternative healthcare).
+Finally, we must also ask what characteristics make sciences reliable or – in any case – more reliable than pseudoscience.
+These are the questions we will approach and work towards in this book.

-From the question of what science is, follow a series of other questions that philosophers of science ask.
+From the question of what science is, follows a series of other questions that philosophers of science ask.
 What is the relationship between scientific theories and reality?
-Realists think that scientific theories represent reality truthfully or, at least that they can represent reality truthfully.
-Anti-realists think not.
-According to the latter, scientists can only make accurate predictions, but we cannot say that scientific theories represent reality (that they are faithful depictions of the reality they describe).
+Realists, for example, think that scientific theories represent reality accurately or, at least that they can represent reality accurately.
+Anti-realists, however, disagree.
+According to them, scientists can only make accurate predictions, but we cannot say that scientific theories actually represent reality (i.e.that they are faithful depictions of the reality they describe).

-Another question often asked by philosophers of science is: how do the sciences evolve?
-The scientific theories of today are often different from those of the nineteenth century.
+Another question often asked by philosophers of science is: How do the sciences evolve?
+Contemporary scientific theories are often different from those of, say, the nineteenth century.
 How did this change come about?
 According to the philosopher of science Karl Popper (1963) - who will be discussed later – scientific change happens in a gradual way.
 New theories are typically revisions of previous theories, and we may therefore assume that, in general, the sciences are improving over time.
 They represent the world more truthfully than the theories they replaced.
-Another prominent philosopher of science, Thomas Kuhn (1970), disagrees.
+Another prominent philosopher of science, Thomas Kuhn (1970), objects.
 Sciences undergo ‘revolutions’, according to Kuhn, discarding just about everything that came before it.
 This debate, of course, also has important implications for the question of scientific realism.
 Someone like Kuhn joins the ranks of the anti-realists because he sees sciences as an intellectual activity within a so-called paradigm.
 A paradigm is built on basic assumptions for which there is no evidence.
 In case of a revolution, one simply switches paradigms and starts again in a new paradigm.
 Therefore, according to Kuhn, the sciences do not come closer to the truth over time, they just switch ways of looking at world (and one way is not inherently more truthful than another way).